roberddd/batchgenie/landing-page/docs/index.md

 # Feature Summary

 - Easy one-click interface for instant use, while offering advanced customization options.
-- Both rendering and all utilities work with local and external Assets, so you don't have to open each Asset file individually when working with them.
+- Both rendering and all utilities work with local and external assets directly from the Asset Browser, so you don't have to open each asset file individually to work with them.
 - Built-in parallel processing when working with external assets, allowing multiple assets to be processed simultaneously in the background.

 - **Asset Preview Rendering**:
     - One click batch rendering making the process swift and efficient.
-    - Supports rendering of multiple types of Assets: materials, collections, and objects, including VDB volumes.
+    - Supports rendering of multiple types of assets: materials, collections, and objects, including VDB volumes.
-    - Seamless Asset Browser integration allows you to easily select and render images for your existing Assets.
-You can render any combination of different Asset types, including materials, objects, and collections.
+    - Seamless Asset Browser integration allows you to easily select and render images for your existing assets.
+You can render any combination of different asset types, including materials, objects, and collections.
-    - Advanced filtering to find and replace missing or low-quality Asset Previews for both newly imported Assets and your existing Asset Library.
+    - Advanced filtering to find and replace missing or low-quality Asset Previews for both newly imported assets and your existing Asset Library.
     - Easy controls for lighting and background settings, enhanced with Render Presets to streamline setup.
 You can choose from ready-to-use lighting configurations that automatically adjust light parameters, including support for HDRI images.
-    - Render to external locations: Expand beyond Asset previews by saving images externally, facilitating the quick creation of professional showcase images for your Assets.
+    - Render to external locations: Expand beyond Asset Previews by saving images externally, facilitating the quick creation of professional showcase images for your assets.

 - **Importing**:
     - **Texture Import**: